patrickbucher/learning-rust/diary.md

 # Day 132 (2024-08-03)

 I wrote some utility function to create all possible subsets of a set, which allows for an exhaustive solution to the Knapsack Problem.
+Implementing this solution was rather easy.

+I also thought about what doing next.
+When I'm done with _Grokking Algorithms_, I initially wanted to pick up the next book on algorithms and data structures.
+However, since I'm rather busy the next two weeks, I'd rather spend my daily Rust time with implementing a web application for my company.
+This allows me to practice actix in a real-world scenario.
+Then I'll step back into algorithms and data structures afterwards.
+This interleaving makes sense from a learning perspective.

 # Day 131 (2024-08-02)